 Want to cook the noodles ahead of time?
 Use a muffin pan for this one!
 Fill up each muffin area of the pan with cooked spaghetti noodles.
 Each one equals one serving of pasta.
 Then place them covered in the refrigerator or freezer to have for dinner on another night.

-Love cheese?
+Do you love cheese?
 Check out my Spaghetti Parm recipe!
-That one is a favorite in our house and is often requested as a special birthday dinner.
+That one is a favorite dinner recipe in our house and is often requested as a special birthday dinner.

 Did you make this recipe?
 If you did, please let me know how you liked it with a comment/rating below!
 Thanks and have a wonderful day!